 Auricular hematoma is an acute condition of the ear that occurs typically after trauma causing bleeding (hematoma) in between the cartilage layers of the ear.
 If left untreated, this condition can lead to the ear deformity known as “cauliflower ear”.
 If treated within the first 7-10 days this deformity can be treated in the office by Dr. Phelps.

-Dr. Phelps will perform a thorough history and physical examination to make her assessment.
+Allison Phelps, MD will perform a thorough history and physical examination to make her assessment.
 To create a “team environment” to help your athlete recover, Dr. Phelps will communicate with the school athletic trainers, nurse, teachers and any other individuals needed to provide a nurturing “student-centric” environment to heal your student-athlete’s concussion injury.
 She can also perform OMT to potentially help expedite the recovery from the injury.

 EKG Interpretation for Athletes